OXID-eSales/vat_tbe_services/README.md

 eVAT module
 ===========

-This module implements requirements that is to allow an OXID eShop to comply with the EU regulations as specified by the EU VAT directive 1042/2013 regarding VAT for telecommunications, broadcasting and electronic services.
+This module implements requirements which allow the OXID eShop to comply with the EU regulations as specified by the EU VAT directive 1042/2013 regarding VAT for telecommunications, broadcasting and electronic services.